jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Astral Deva.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: change shape (alter self )
+SpecialAbilities:
+  Stun (Su): >
-SpecialAbilities: Stun (Su) If an astral deva strikes an opponent twice in one round with its warhammer, that creature must succeed on a DC 25 Fortitude save or be stunned for 1d6 rounds.
+    If an astral deva strikes an opponent twice in one round with its warhammer, that creature must succeed on a DC 25 Fortitude save or be stunned for 1d6 rounds.
 The save DC is Strength-based.
+  Uncanny Dodge (Ex): >
-Uncanny Dodge (Ex) This ability functions identically to the rogue ability.
+    This ability functions identically to the rogue ability.
 If a deva gains uncanny dodge from a class level, he instead gains improved uncanny dodge.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: